-Citation with stable link: Philip A. Harland, 'Northern peoples: Antonios Diogenes’ Wonders Beyond Thule and ethnographic fiction (second century CE / ninth century CE),' Last modified November 30, 2022, http://philipharland.com/Blog/?p=8606.
+Citation with stable link: Philip A. Harland, 'Northern peoples: Antonios Diogenes’ Wonders Beyond Thule and ethnographic fiction (second century CE / ninth century CE),' Ethnic Relations and Migration in the Ancient World, last modified November 30, 2022, http://philipharland.com/Blog/?p=8606.

 Ancient author: Antonios Diogenes, Wonders Beyond Thule, or Unbelievable Things Beyond Thule as summarized by Photios (or: Photius), Bibliotheke, or Collection of Books, codex 166 (Greek text of Photios at the bottom of this post).

 Comments: The present work illustrates well the blurry lines between ethnographic writing and fiction.
 This novelistic story attributed to Antonios Diogenes (likely second century CE but preserved in summary by the bishop Photios, who writes in the ninth century) shows how ethnographic discourses and encounters between different peoples could be fully integrated within fictional narratives.
 (This narrative has some affinities with Lucian of Samosata’s True Story which is somewhat more ironic, however, on which go to this link [coming soon]).
 There are also affinities between the voyage or circumnavigation narratives (periploi), on which see many other posts on this site (link), and narratives like this one.